skasproject/skas/docsite/docs/userguide.md

 By default, SKAS users are stored in the namespace `skas-system`.

-You could list them, using standard kubectl commands:
+You could list them, using standard kubectl commands.
+If you have configured your client as described above, you now have to be logged to perform any kubectl action.
+So the login/password interaction

 ```shell
 $ kubectl -n skas-system get users.userdb.skasproject.io